 Colour water black with food dye and pour it into ice-cube trays to make hauntingly black cubes.

 Peel and scoop out a radish and stuff it with half a Spanish olive – try and find ones with a red pimento chilli in the centre.
 Place into the hole of an ice cube tray then top up with water and freeze.
 Once frozen, pop them out of the tray and find peering eyeballs encased in a frozen tomb.
 Try making the simple edible eyeballs from our eyeball snot-tail.

 Drop pomegranate seeds into your ice cube trays, fill with water, freeze et voilà – vampire fang ice cubes.

-Scour online for themed, shaped ice moulds – we found pumpkins, skulls, bones and more.
+Scour the web for themed ice moulds – we found pumpkins, skulls, bones and more.